hmsiccbl/screensaver-docs/admin/screenresult-file-format.md

 multiple replicates, and/or plate reads made at multiple time points, then each combination will be represented by its own data column.

-Each data column is defined by the following fields:
+Data Column fields:

-* **name** - the name of the column that will be used on the data worksheets: should contain only the letters a-z and the underscore "_" character,
+* **name** - the name of the column that will be used on the data worksheets: should contain only the letters a-z and the underscore "_" character.
 * **title** - the title for the data column that will be displayed in the Web application, may contain any character or spaces,
 * **assay_data_type** - the type of the data being entered in this column, see [assay_data_type](#assay_data_type)
 * **decimal_places** - (needed for decimal values only)